Nearshoring vs. Offshoring: The importance of buffer stocks for flexible production processes – Image: Xpert.Digital

 Market dynamics

-In volatile markets, larger buffer stocks can make sense in order to be able to react to rapid changes.
+In volatile markets, larger buffer stocks can be useful in order to react to rapid changes.

 Production strategy